devgateway/www.developmentgateway.org/_posts/2015-04-23-financing-the-future-2015-some-hits-and-misses-on-the-future-of-development-finance.md

 old_path: news/financing-future-2015-some-hits-and-misses-future-development-finance
 title: 'Financing the Future 2015: Some Hits and Misses on the Future of Development Finance'
-lede: A few weeks ago, an Overseas Development Institute-led consortium of partners hosted a wide range of organizations and Governments for an event entitled “Financing the Future.”
+excerpt: A few weeks ago, an Overseas Development Institute-led consortium of partners hosted a wide range of organizations and Governments for an event entitled “Financing the Future.”
 In essence, the purpose of this event was to collect feedback and share thoughts on the the “zero draft” of the Financing for Development (FfD) outcome